 The great thing about basketball is, although it’s a team sport when competing, you can practice on your own, with one friend or a whole bunch of people.
 All you need is a ball and a hoop and you’re ready.
 Search for court facilities using the search function on this page.

-A full size hoop is 10ft tall, and for children under 12 years old, there is an adjusted height of 8 ft tall.
+A full size hoop is 10ft tall, and for children under 12 years old, there is an adjusted height of 8'6" ft tall, or 2.6m.